 2| Where Shall I Trek?

 Knowing that you want to complete a trek is one thing, but finding the best place to do it is another.
 Some people have a lifelong dream of climbing a mountain.
 Others want to test themselves while also seeing the beautiful skylines in some of America’s most picturesque states.
+Still, others prefer to go down the chassahowitzka river kayaking.
 There is no single right or wrong answer, but it’s imperative that you conduct the necessary research to get it right.

 It’s probably best to choose a well-known route that has been completed (partially or in full) by many people before you.
 The Appalachian Trail is one of America’s best-loved routes as it is challenging but possible.
 It also offers some truly spectacular views along the way.
 Moreover, the fact you can get to your chosen start point without days of travel can be a highly attractive feature.